jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:path rdf:value
 			] .

 These basic elements are not part of the AIXM 5.1.1 XMI file and therefore added manually.
-Other GML constructs like gml:pos inherited through gml:Point are also not part of the AIXM 5.1.1 XMI file and not considered.
+Other GML constructs like gml:pos inherited through gml:Point are also not part of the AIXM 5.1.1 XMI file either and not considered.
 A generated AIXM RDFS/SHACL document could be combined with a GML RDFS/SHACL document for a complete validation of the data.

-#### 3.3.2. aixm_5-1-1.xq: Mapping of Elements
+#### 3.3.2.2.
+Mapping of Elements

 UML classes of AIXM 5.1.1 are mapped based on their stereotype.

-##### 3.3.2. aixm_5-1-1.xq: Mapping of Elements - Stereotype "feature"

-For each UML class with stereotype "feature" two SHACL shapes and RDFS classes are generated:

-1. A SHACL shape and RDFS class extending the aixm:AIXMFeature shape and with the single property aixm:timeSlice.
-Example aixm:AirportHeliport:
+But before diving into the details of the AIXM plugin, let's introduce a few basic mapping methods, i.e. mapping of attributes, connectors and association classes:

+1. **Attributes** of a UML class are mapped into optional (i.e. sh:minCount 0) property shapes with the attribute type being the target node.
+Example attribute aixm:name of aixm:AirportHeliport:

+		aixm:AirportHeliportTimeSlice
+			sh:property [
+				sh:path aixm:name ;
+				sh:node aixm:TextNameType ;
+				sh:maxCount 1 ;
+			] .
+2. **Connections** to other UML classes are mapped into property shapes with the sh:minCount and sh:maxCount representing the cardinality of the relationship.
+The target class is specified by the sh:class constraint.
+If a role name is provided, this name is used for sh:path.
+Otherwise, the sh:path name is the combination of "the" plus the target class name.
+There is an exception of mapping connections: association classes.
+If an association class for a connection exists, the property of the UML class targets the association class and not the initial target class.
+Furthermore, the association class has a property added for the connection to the target class.
+Example of a normal connection to the class aixm:City and a connection with an association class to aixm:OrganisationAuthority of aixm:AirportHeliport:

+		aixm:AirportHeliportTimeSlice
+			sh:property [
+				sh:class aixm:City ;
+				sh:path aixm:servedCity
+			] ;
+			sh:property  [
+				sh:class aixm:AirportHeliportResponsibilityOrganisation ;
+				sh:maxCount 1 ;
+				sh:path aixm:responsibleOrganisation
+			] .
+3. A UML class can be an **association class** for a connection between two other classes.
+As already explained above, a property shape is added to a association class targeting the target class of the association.
+The sh:path is always the combination of "the" plus the target class name.
+Example of connection between aixm:AirportHeliport and aixm:OrganisationAuthority with aixm:AirportHeliportResponsibilityOrganisation as assocation class:

+		aixm:AirportHeliportResponsibilityOrganisation
+			sh:property [
+				sh:class aixm:OrganisationAuthority ;
+				sh:maxCount 1 ;
+				sh:minCount 1 ;
+				sh:path aixm:theOrganisationAuthority
+                         ] .

+Now after introducing the basic mapping methods, the mapping of elements based on their stereotype is presented:

+1. Stereotype **"feature"**: For each UML class with stereotype "feature" two SHACL shapes / RDFS classes are generated.
+The first SHACL shape / RDFS class extends the aixm:AIXMFeature shape and has only one property named aixm:timeSlice.
+The second SHACL shape / RDFS class extends the aixm:AIXMTimeSlice shape and is named like the UML class with the phrase "TimeSlice" added at the end.
+For each super class of the feature, a rdfs:subClassOf and sh:and statement are added to the TimeSlice.
+Furthermore, the TimeSlice holds all attributes and connections of the corresponding feature.
+The three basic methods explained above are used for mapping attributes and connections of a feature into its TimeSlice.
+Example feature aixm:AirportHeliport with aixm:AirportHeliportTimeSlice:

 		aixm:AirportHeliport
 			a rdfs:Class , sh:NodeShape ;